The Magnus Archives Reviews

 Caroles Pick Of The Week – Smashing Security Episode 184

-gives both more of a story but mostly more questions.
-It’s just been so
+Nearly every statement has some kind of piece of the puzzle that gives both more of a story but mostly more questions.
+It’s just been so fun to listen to.
+You feel like a detective trying to piece together a mystery.

 - Briony Rose Smith